 The Eleventh Judicial Circuit provides spoken language court interpreters to limited-English-proficient persons in

-accordance with Title VI of the Civil Rights Act of 1964, section 90.606, Florida Statutes, and Rule 2.560, Florida
+accordance with Title VI of the Civil Rights Act of 1964, section 90.606, Florida Statutes, and Rule 2.560,

-Rules of Judicial Administration.
+Florida Rules of Judicial Administration.

 Qualified spoken language court interpreters will be appointed where a fundamental interest is at stake and the

-inability of individuals to understand or express themselves in English may prevent full and necessary participation
+inability of individuals to understand or express themselves in English may prevent full and necessary

-any other matters in which the court determines an interpreter is necessary.
+proceedings, and any other matters in which the court determines an interpreter is necessary.

 When staff interpreter services are needed to assist in more hearings than the Department has personnel to cover,